Credit Cards Travel Credit Cards

 The hefty annual charge

-The $695 annual fee of the Amex Platinum is one of the highest among travel cards.
+The $895 annual fee of the American Express Platinum Card® is one of the highest among travel cards, and it's only gotten higher with every card refresh.
 While you receive various credits and perks that can outweigh this cost, it may still be a large amount that is due upfront after you qualify for the card and upon renewal every year.

 If you're unsure about whether you'll use enough benefits on the card to justify this fee, you could consider opting for a lower-annual-fee card — like the Capital One Venture X Rewards Credit Card.
 It has a great set of travel perks and a more manageable annual fee of $395.